CelesteRoberts/Data-Analysis-Portfolio/README.md

 - Considering the evident trend of males exhibiting notably higher average spending compared to other genders, it's recommended to prioritize financial planning education and support initiatives towards male students.
 - Considering that freshmen may engage in more work compared to students in higher school years, explore part-time job openings or internship programs specifically tailored for freshmen.
 - Develop strategies to assist students in managing these expenses effectively, such as providing resources for affordable housing options, meal planning tips, and transportation subsidies or alternatives.

+## Farmer's Market Analysis in the U.S.

+### Project Overview

+Analysis of farmer's market data across the U.S. by State and County using MS Excel.
+Combined worksheets together using look ups.
+Produced aggregate summary of findings.

+Skills: VLOOKUP, SUMIF, COUNTIF, CONCAT, calculations

+### Data Source

+Two CSV files obtained from Kaggle:
+- Wiki County Info
+- Farmers Markets from USDA

+### Steps

+1. Created new columns with calculations on wiki county info:
+     - Column "countystate": CONCAT function to combine county and state in one cell with no spaces
+     - Column "people per household": Calculation to determine the average number of people per household
+     - Column "total household income": Calculation to determine the total household income.
+     - Column "personal income projection": Calculation to determine the average income based on total households and number of persons per household.
+     - Column "difference from per capita income:" Calculation that compares personal income projection with the per capita income.
+2. Labeled "farmers markets from USDA" worksheet as "Markets"
+3. Imported county info worksheet into a new worksheet labeled "county info."
+4. Created new columns with calculations and functions on "Markets" worksheet.
+   - Column "countystate": CONCAT function to combine county and state into one column without spaces.
+   - Column "countypopulation": VLOOKUP formula to pull population for each countystate combination from county_info.
+   - Column "countyhouseholds": VLOOKUP formula to pull number of households for each countystate combination from county_info
+5. Performed aggregate analysis in a new worksheet titled "Analysis."
+6. Create table titled “County Analysis.”
+    -Copied county and state columns from “Markets” worksheet and pasted into “Analysis” worksheet.
+    - Removed duplicates.
+    - Create new columns:
+	    	- Column “Markets”: COUNTIF and CONCAT formula to count the number of markets in each county.
+  	  	- Column: “Markets per capita”: CONCAT and VLOOKUP formula to calculate the number of farmers markets in the county per 100,000 residents.
+  	  	- Column: “Markets per household”: CONCAT and VLOOKUP formulas to calculate the number of farmers markets in the county per 100,000 households.
+7. Create table titled “State Analysis.”
+  	- Copied state column from analysis worksheet into the new table.
+  	- Removed duplicates.
+  	- Created new columns:
+		    - Column “Markets”: COUNIF formula to count the number of markets in each state.
+	    	- Column “State population”: SUMIF formula to calculate the total population for each state.
+	    	- Column “State markets per capita”: Calculation to determine the number of markets in the state per 100,000 residents.